Welcome to our website. We hope you find it useful.

 New York Combinatorics Seminar YouTube Channel Previous Semesters

-New York Graph Theory Workshop (save the date Tue May 26 - Fri 29, 2026)
+Save the date Tue May 26 - Fri 29, 2026

 Collegiality Code

 New York Combinatorics strives to provide a welcoming and supportive environment for all.
 Among the primary benefits of participating in our events are meeting new mathematicians and enjoying collaborations with old and new colleagues.
 We are committed to fostering a community of respect, collegiality, and sensitivity.
-The study of mathematics is challenging intellectually as well as emotionally and often even mildly up un-collegial behavior can have highly detrimental effects on another’s ability to focus.
+The study of mathematics is challenging intellectually as well as emotionally and often even mildly un-collegial behavior can have a highly detrimental effect on another’s ability to focus.
 We expect our participants to act professionally and exhibit inclusive behavior.

 Here are some ways you can help foster collegiality: